“Can Do” Spirit Lives on at Kojedo Aikwangwon

 |0

-This work, “Can Do” Spirit Lives on at Kojedo Aikwangwon [Image 3 of 3], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, “Can Do” Spirit Lives on at Kojedo Aikwangwon, by LCDR Hien Vu, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.